tarikguney/OAuth20/README.md

 ## Changes `(order by timestamp desc)`

+- **[10/13/2019]** Implemented implicit flow, refactored the code a little bit, and extracted implicit and authorization code flows into their respective classes with one interface.
 - **[10/12/2019]** Implemented a simple authorization endpoints.
 Allows people to log in to get the authorization code.
 - **[10/06/2019]** Returning correctly formatted response for `access_token` request for both successful and erroneous  situations.
 - [Older Date] JWT Token generation is now working.